 Our goals are to provide to young adults with cancer:

-- Base Camp: A week in Northern Michigan (coming soon)
+- Base2Summit: A 6 day experience in Northern Michigan

 - Travel expenses to cancer camps and conferences